pypa/packaging.python.org/source/key_projects.rst

 community, and in particular on Windows where the installation of binary extensions is often difficult.

-Conda is a completely separate tool to pip, virtualenv and wheel, but provides many of their combined features in terms of package management, virtual environment management and deployment of binary extensions.
+Conda is a completely separate tool from :ref:`pip`, virtualenv and wheel, but provides many of their combined features in terms of package management, virtual environment management and deployment of binary extensions.

 Conda does not install packages from PyPI and can install only from the official Anaconda repositories, or anaconda.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
-However, note that pip can be installed into, and work side-by-side with conda for managing :term:`distributions
+However, note that :ref:`pip` can be installed into, and work side-by-side with conda for managing :term:`distributions
 <Distribution Package>` from PyPI.
 Also, `conda skeleton
 <https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs-skeleton.html>`__
 is a tool to make Python packages installable by conda by first fetching them from PyPI and modifying their metadata.

+.. _devpi:

 devpi
 =====